ente-io/ente/docs/docs/self-hosting/guides/web-app.md

 # Web server configuration

-The last step ahead is configuring reverse_proxy for the ports on which the apps are being served (you will have to make changes, if you customized the ports).
+The last step ahead is configuring reverse_proxy for the ports on which the apps are being served (you will have to make changes, if you have cusotmized the ports).
-The web server of choice in this guide is [Caddy](https://caddyserver.com) because with caddy you don't have to configure/setup SSL ceritifcates as caddy will manage that.
+The web server of choice in this guide is [Caddy](https://caddyserver.com) because with caddy you don't have to manually configure/setup SSL ceritifcates as caddy will take care of that.

 ```sh
 photos.yourdomain.com {